nafizjiwa/Javascript-Object-References/README.md

      propName: 'Prop Value'
     };

-Methods are data stored in an object as a function<br>
 ***Properties*** are what an object HAS and a ***Methods*** are what an object DOES.<br>
-Methods in our object literals by creating ordinary, colon-separated key-value pairs.
-The key serves as our method’s name, while the value is an anonymous function expression.<br>

 ###### Two ways to access an Object key's value:<br>
 1. Dot notation<br>